carlo-ltk/api-versioning/README.md

 `Serverless` makes very easy to deploy the same application to multiples `stages` and accomplish it by creating a new stack (the set of resources needed to provide the API) for each `stage` we deploy.

-We would leverage this to deploy multiples `versions` of the same application.
+We will leverage this to deploy multiples `versions` of the same application.

-We would do
+We will do

 `serverless deploy --stage daiquiri`